 Microsoft OneDrive features and pricing

-Personal users can take advantage of 5 GB of free storage or upgrade to 100 GB for just $1.99 per month.
+Personal users can take advantage of 5 GB of free cloud storage or upgrade to 100 GB for just $1.99 per month.

-Alternatively, purchase a Microsoft 365 Personal ($69.99 per year) or Microsoft 365 Family ($99.99 per year) plan for 1TB or 6TB total storage respectively.
+Alternatively, purchase a Microsoft 365 Personal or Microsoft 365 Family plans for 1TB or 6TB total storage respectively.

 On the business side, you can access 1TB of storage for $5 per user, per month or unlimited storage for $10 per user, per month.